chethanmandya/Android-Interview-Questions/README.md

 OR

-Through the code , why through code, to avoid listener when there app is in background onStart() {
+Through the code , why through code, to avoid listener when there app is in background

+	onStart() {
 	IntentFilter intentFilter = new IntentFilter(“SMS”);
 	RegisterBroadCastReceiver(myBroadCastReceiver,  intentFilter);
 	}

 	onStop() {
 		Unregister();
 	}

-What if you I want make my own board cast listener rather system generated broadcast Risk : Any app XYZ app can trigger broadcast , to avoid that make your broad cast to Android:exported = false
+ What if I want make my own board cast listener rather system generated broadcast?

+Risk : Any app XYZ app can trigger broadcast , to avoid that make your broad cast to Android:exported = false

 Reverse scenario , you don’t want any broadcast to happen outside the app, for that you make localbroadcastManager - If you don't need to send broadcasts to components outside of your app

 	LocalBroadcastManager.getInstance(this).registerReceiver(mMessageReceiver,
 	new IntentFilter("custom-event-name"));

 Android Oero limitation :
-Registering in android manifest file is deprecated in oreo, it doesn’t work instead  it is to create dynamically ,you have to register broadcast dynamically in onStart();
+1. Registering in android manifest file is deprecated in oreo, it doesn’t work instead  it is to create dynamically ,you have to register broadcast dynamically in onStart();

-Order broad cast receiver : it is not only the case that you always have one broadcast listener in the app , you may have list of broadcast listener to listen to event and to respond , in that scenario , , what if you want to control in which series these particular broad cast get trigger ?
+2. Order broad cast receiver : it is not only the case that you always have one broadcast listener in the app , you may have list of broadcast listener to listen to event and to respond , in that scenario , , what if you want to control in which series these particular broad cast get trigger ?
 There you need Order broad cast listener .

 Notes :
 BR runs on UI thread.
 So BR should be done more than anything which takes 10 sec